christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 - **.odg** for drawings

-For the choice of the language, I would first insist on the **multi-platform requirement**, which means it's better if the macro / script can be executed on different platforms such as Windows, Mac OS or Linux, because LibreOffice is also multi-platform.
+For the choice of the language, I would first insist on the **multi-platform requirement**, which means it's better if the macro / script can be executed on different platforms such as Windows, Mac OS or Linux, because LibreOffice is also multi-platform and documents will be shared between users from which we cannot expect a particular platform.
 Visual Basic is not multi-platform and would require significant changes from one plateform to another (Visual Basic, [Real Basic](http://www.xojo.com/), AppleScript...).

 Java and C/C++ require compilation, are much more complex and verbose.